janmichek/blockchain-drizzle-custom/readme.md

 ### Drizzle Custom Components
-This demo is using custom Drizzle components using Drizzle store and events.
+This demo implements custom Drizzle components using Drizzle store and events.
 It also fires flash message when data changed.

-This repository is inspired by tutorial: https://www.youtube.com/watch?v=ApJwXfWKl7Q&t and https://www.youtube.com/watch?v=xyoztqeYd6U
+This repository is inspired by following tutorials: https://www.youtube.com/watch?v=ApJwXfWKl7Q&t and https://www.youtube.com/watch?v=xyoztqeYd6U